 I am working on earning my clinical practise hours for IBCLC eligibility.
 May I do that remotely at this time?

-Now through November 30, 2020, you may earn clinical practise hours remotely.
-Please see IBLCE’s Advisory Opinion on Telehealth (Issued on April 3, 2020) as well as the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (Issued on May 14, 2020) on the IBLCE website.
+Now through September 30, 2021, you may earn clinical practise hours remotely.
+Please see IBLCE’s Advisory Opinion on Telehealth (Issued on April 3, 2020) as well as the Updated Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (Reissued on October 6, 2020) on the IBLCE website.
 Additionally, if you are pursuing IBCLC eligibility via Pathway 3, please see the Pathway 3 Plan Guide (Updated May 9, 2020).

 Is IBLCE extending the deadline for recertification by CERPs?